 You can change the log file name after you download it.
 Or, if your browser is configured to prompt you to specify the name and location of download files, you can change the file name as you save it to your hard drive.

 Finding the scan log

-You can find and download scan logs wherever you find information about scans in the Web interface.
+You can find and download scan logs wherever you find information about scans in the Security Console.
 You can only download scan logs for sites to which you have access, subject to your permissions.